vimalajeewaruh/Parkinson/README.md

     i.
 Stance time and Swing Time\
     ii.
 Maximum force reaction at toe and heel

-Run **Demo_1.m** to see the classification performance of multiscale features
+Run **Demo_1.m** to see the classification performance of all the multiscale features in diagnosing Parkinson's disease

-Run **Demo_2.m** compute the classfication performance by integrating the multi-scale features with three time-domain features
+Run **Demo_2.m** compute the classfication performance by integrating the multi-scale features with three time-domain features in diagnosing Parkinson's disease.